ctxswitch/shutter/README.md

 Shutter was designed to work with the Fail2ban access monitoring/management tool.
 It includes a special chain called 'Jail' which is used to insert the jump rules that fail2ban uses to deny access 'on-the-fly'.
 To work correctly, you configure fail2ban to use the Jail chain instead of INPUT.

+To check your firewall you can run:

+    $ shutter --save

+This command mimics the 'iptables-save' command which prints the rules out to the screen.
+This does not modify the firewall settings.

+To implement the changes, use:

+    $ shutter --restore

+This command uses 'iptables-restore' under the hood to update the firewall.
+You can use the '--persist' option to make the changes permanent and survive reboots.

 More documentation to come...